-1 SPATIAL PLANNING To manage and coordinate spatial planning within the municipality To review and develop Spatial Development Framework To process building plans applications To erect sign boards within municipal boundaries To develop Mogwadi Precinct Development Plan To promote orderly development and settlement patterns To manage and update our Geographic information System 3 LOCAL ECONOMIC DEVELOPMENT To foster partnership with stakeholders for economic development initiatives To hold investor conference to unearth business opportunities To develop the Local Economic Development Strategy To facilitate training and development for SMME's within the municipality To construct market stalls at strategic places To capacitate young agricultural graduates To create employment safety net opportunities through EPWP To establish feedlot and preserve grazing camps for life stalk farming
+1 SPATIAL PLANNING To manage and coordinate spatial planning within the municipality To review and develop Spatial Development Framework To process building plans applications To erect sign boards within municipal boundaries To develop Mogwadi Precinct Development Plan To promote orderly development and settlement patterns To manage and update our Geographic information System 2 INTEGRATED DEVELOPMENT PLANNING To manage and coordinate the development and review of the IDP/BUDGET To establish the IDP Representative Forum of the municipality To hold strategic planning sessions on the review of the IDP/BUDGET To hold public participation on Draft IDP/BUDGET To ensure compliance on legislative mandate on the drafting and review of IDP To publicise both the draft and final IDP/BUDGET on municipal website and public places To integrate Sector departmental plans into the municipal IDP 3 LOCAL ECONOMIC DEVELOPMENT To foster partnership with stakeholders for economic development initiatives To hold investor conference to unearth business opportunities To develop the Local Economic Development Strategy To facilitate training and development for SMME's within the municipality To construct market stalls at strategic places To capacitate young agricultural graduates To create employment safety net opportunities through EPWP To establish feedlot and preserve grazing camps for life stalk farming

-KEY PERFORMANCE AREA 2.

-: DEPARTMENT OF COMMUNITY AND TECHNICAL SERVICES.
+KEY PERFORMANCE AREA 2. : DEPARTMENT OF COMMUNITY AND TECHNICAL SERVICES.